vibeRunner/scrapyard/skrypty/readme.md

 What each script does?

 ## Battle.CO Infinite
 Simple console game based on python 'classes'.
-Three heroes faces endless hordes of random generated monsters.
+Three heroes face endless hordes of random generated monsters.
 We play by choosing actions by typing option's number.

 ## Brute1V4N
 Script that generates all combinations of characters and compares it with 'password'.
 This works based on 20 'for' loops, so it isn't that good.